5.9-magnitude earthquake jolts Western Nepal | Science-Environment

 5.9-magnitude earthquake jolts Western Nepal

-A 5.9-magnitude earthquake jolted Western Nepal on Tuesday afternoon, officials said.The earthquake, with epicentre in the Mela area of Bajura district in Sudurpaschim province, hit the region at 243 PM local time, Lokvijaya Adhikari, head of the Earthquake Measurement Centre, was quoted as saying by Ekantipur news portal.There was no immediate report of damage to life or property.
+A 5.9-magnitude earthquake jolted Western Nepal on Tuesday afternoon, damaging four houses and a temple, officials said.The earthquake, with epicentre in the Mela area of Bajura district in Sudurpaschim province, hit the region at 243 PM local time, Lok Bijaya Adhikari, head of the Earthquake Measurement and Research Centre, was quoted as saying by Ekantipur news portal.There was no immediate report of any casualty.Monika Dahal, who is head of the National Earthquake Monitoring and Research Centre, said that the quake measuring 5.9-magnitude was felt in the wider areas of Western Nepal.

 - Country: